Application icon

 The Readonly option will open the database as readonly.
 Note that when readonly, only manual editing of the database is disabled.
 The database can still be updated and changed via query database statements.

 The Transient option is intended to be used when you create a database to be displayed to display transient information. ie. the actual files have no purpose once the database is displayed.
 When enabled, the database files will be deleted after opening the database.
 An attempt to save the file will result in a Save As.
 When opened, the database viewer's title bar icon will be a dim grey circle.
 No path will be displayed when right clicking on the title unless one is supplied in named variable Transient Database Path.
 The named variable must start with a / or it will be ignored.
+When Transient is enabled, the database is treated as readonly.

 This function is not valid when executing grouped.